• Skip to main content

 What Lane book cover showing three boys on a city street

-by Torrey Maldonado
+What Lane? by Torrey Maldonado

-I really enjoyed Maldonado's previous book, Tight, and What Lane? lives up to its predecessor.
 Stephen is mixed race but he knows the world sees him as Black.
 He is becoming more and more aware of how his is treated differently than his white best friend, Dan.
 Stephen increasingly wonders if he should be friends only with black and brown kids.
 In this short novel, Maldonado reaches out and grabs the reader, drawing them into to Stephen's personal journey which plays out against the background of larger social movements.

 Efren Divided book cover showing a boy walking by a fence

-by Ernesto Cisneros
+Efrén Divided by Ernesto Cisneros

-MORE: #OwnVoices Latino Middle Grade Books
+MORE: Middle Grade Books With Latino Protagonists

-Show Me A Sign
+Show Me A Sign by Ann Clare Lezotte

 MORE: Middle Grade Books with Protagonists Who Have Medical Challenges

-Other Words for Home
+Other Words for Home by Jasmine Warga

 This free-verse novel begins in Syria around the start of the Arab Spring.
 Jude and her pregnant mother decide to emigrate to live with her uncle in America.
 Her older brother, caught up in the protests against the government, stays behind with their father.
 In America, Jude meets new friends and discovers an interest in theater.
 With unflinching honesty and a keen perception, Jude describes the transition from Syria to her experiences adjusting to living in America.
 A splendid book.

-MORE: #OwnVoices Middle Grade Books with Muslim Protagonists
+MORE: Middle Grade Books with Muslim Protagonists

-by Wendy Wan-Long Shang and Madelyn Rosenberg
+This is Just a Test by Wendy Wan-Long Shang and Madelyn Rosenberg

-Find it Bookshop | Indiebound | Amazon
+Find it Bookshop | Amazon

-I loved this book.
 It's the early 1980s and David is prepping for his bar mitzvah.
 His two grandmothers, one Jewish and one Chinese, are not making things easy for him with their constant bickering over whether David's Jewish or Chinese heritage should take precedence.
 On top of that, David and his friend are secretly building a fallout shelter, inspired by the movie, The Day After.
 Kids will love the humor, David's character and the 1980s setting adds an interesting layer without becoming too remote for a contemporary audience.

-i can make this promise book cover with girl looking at sunrise
+I Can Make This Promise book cover with girl looking at sunrise

-I Can Make this Promise
+I Can Make This Promise by Christine Day

 This was a terrific read!
 Edie lives in a loving family, but she knows her mother doesn't like to talk much about her own ancestry.
 Her mother, of mixed Native American heritage, was adopted by white parents.
 One day, Edie discovers a box of letters signed "Edith" and wonders who her mysterious namesake is.
 The story follows Edie's journey as she learns the truth and reconnects with her Suquamish/Duwamish heritage.
 I can't recommend this book enough!
 Be sure to talk with your kids about how important it is to read stories which counteract the harmful stereotypes of American Indians that are too often taught in school.

-• Native American Middle Grade Novels
+MORE: Native American Middle Grade Novels

 Reader Interactions